neoocm/PlatformStories.github.io/_posts/2016-9-8-swimming-pools.md

 #### Workflow Inputs

-The workflow requires three input directories.
-These can be found on S3 under the platform_stories/swimming_pools bucket.
+The workflow requires the following inputs:

-<b>train_geojson</b>: The name of the directory where [*train.geojson*](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/train_cnn_classifier/train.geojson) is stored.
-This directory name is required as input by the training task train_cnn_classifier.
+<b>[*train.geojson*](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/train_cnn_classifier/train.geojson)</b>: A collection of labeled properties in geojson format.

 ![train_geojson.png]({{ site.baseurl }}/images/swimming-pools/train_geojson.png)

-<b>target_geojson</b>: The name of the directory where [*target.geojson*](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/deploy_cnn_classifier/target.geojson) is stored.
-This directory name is required as input by the deploy task deploy_cnn_classifier.
+<b>[*target_geojson*](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/deploy_cnn_classifier/target.geojson)</b>: A collection of unlabeled properties in geojson format.

 ![deploy_data.png]({{ site.baseurl }}/images/swimming-pools/deploy_data.png)

-<b>images</b>: The name of the directory where image files required by train_cnn_classifier and deploy_cnn_classifier are stored.
-The images should be in [GeoTiff](https://en.wikipedia.org/wiki/GeoTIFF) format.
-The required format is catalog_id.tif.
-In this example, we have only one image, *1040010014800C00.tif*.
+<b>*1040010014800C00.tif*</b>: The image on which the properties are found in [GeoTiff](https://en.wikipedia.org/wiki/GeoTIFF) format.

 ![strip.png]({{ site.baseurl }}/images/swimming-pools/strip.png)
 *Imagery strip containing pixel data for each polygon in train.geojson and target.geojson.*

-Both tasks accept string inputs in addition to the directory inputs listed above.
-These inputs include class names, training hyper-parameters, and deploy restrictions.
-See the [docs](https://github.com/PlatformStories/swimming-pools/tree/master/cnn_classifier_tasks/docs) for a full list of inputs.
+For those of you with GBDX access, these files have been placed in the directories train_geojson/, target_geojson/, images/ under platform_stories/swimming_pools.

 #### Tasks

 The following two GBDX tasks comprise the workflow.
 They are linked by the trained model, which can be fed directly as input to deploy_cnn_classifier from the output of train_cnn_classifier.

-<b>[train_cnn_classifier](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Train_CNN_Classifier.md)</b>: A task to train a CNN classifier on the polygons in *train.geojson*.
+<b>[train_cnn_classifier](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Train_CNN_Classifier.md)</b>: Trains a CNN classifier on the polygons in *train.geojson*.
 Required inputs are *train.geojson*, associated image strips, and class names as a string argument.
-This task returns the architecture and weights of the trained model, which can be saved to an s3 location as well as fed to deploy_cnn_classifier.
+This task returns the architecture and weights of the trained model.

 ![train_cnn_classifier.png]({{ site.baseurl }}/images/swimming-pools/train_cnn_classifier.png)
  *train_cnn_classifier takes train.geojson and imagery, and produces a trained CNN classifier.*

-<b>[deploy_cnn_classifier](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Deploy_CNN_Classifier.md)</b>: A task to deploy a trained CNN model on *target.geojson*.
-The task requires a trained model, *target.geojson*, and associated image strips, and returns *classified.geojson*. deploy_cnn_classifier can classify approximately 250,000 polygons per hour.
+<b>[deploy_cnn_classifier](https://github.com/PlatformStories/swimming-pools/blob/master/cnn_classifier_tasks/docs/Deploy_CNN_Classifier.md)</b>: Deploys a trained CNN model on *target.geojson*.
+Requires a trained model, *target.geojson*, and associated image strips, and returns *classified.geojson*. deploy_cnn_classifier can classify approximately 250,000 polygons per hour.

 ![deploy_cnn_classifier.png]({{ site.baseurl }}/images/swimming-pools/deploy_cnn_classifier.png)
 *deploy_cnn_classifier takes a model, target.geojson and imagery, and produces classified.geojson.*

+More information on these tasks can be found [here](https://github.com/PlatformStories/swimming-pools/tree/master/cnn_classifier_tasks/docs) for more information.

 #### Workflow Outputs

-<b>trained_model</b>: This is the output of the train_cnn_classifier task.
+<b>trained_model</b>: This is the output of train_cnn_classifier.
 It is a directory containing the weights and architecture of the trained model, model weights after each epoch, and a test report.
-The structure of the output directory is detailed below.
+It has the following structure:

     /trained_model
             ├── model_arch.json